RLadiesMadrid/H2O_Instructions/README.md

 Instructions to get started on the WeCode H2O Workshop.

-In this workshop R only be a requirement if you want to follow the R code, otherwise you can still do the workshop with the H2O Flow feature, you won't need any R dependency for that.
+In this workshop R will only be a requirement if you want to follow the R code, otherwise you can still do the workshop with the H2O Flow feature, you won't need any R dependency for that.

 H2O Flow is a feature which lets you do some basic ML directly from your browser with a Java backend, so please be sure to install Java.